OS2iot/OS2iot-payloaddecoders/Template/README.md

 [Add the name of the IoT-device model]

 ## Transmission type
-[Indicate if this for LoRaWAN, Sigfox etc.]
+[Indicate if this is for LoRaWAN, Sigfox etc.]

 ## Description
 [Descripe the purpose of the payload decoder]